Library

 |

-The sequence of test cases, each one a list or tuple with: a string (the test case name); zero or more values (the inputs to the function); the expected output value. |
+The sequence of tests, each one a list or tuple with: a string (the test name); zero or more values (the inputs to the function); the expected output value. |

 required |